-What The Council Does How it Demonstrates This Maintain an effective scrutiny function which is aimed at improvement and service delivery; Constitution Overview and Scrutiny Committee, Health Scrutiny Committee and Topic Groups Maintain effective arrangements for recording decisions; Forward Plan of Key Decisions Record of Key Decisions Minutes of Council, Cabinet, Cabinet Panel and Committee meetings Scheme of Delegation to Officers - Part 3 & 4 of Annex 3 to the Constitution Training of Officers Put in place arrangements to ensure that decisions are not affected by conflict of interest; Member and Officer Codes of Conduct Maintain an effective Audit Committee that is independent of executive and scrutiny functions Audit Committee Terms of Reference - Paragraph 2.5 of Annex 3 to the Constitution Ensure that an effective and accessible complaints procedure is in place; Complaints procedures Management of Unreasonable Complainant Behaviour Policy Whistleblowing Policy / Reporting fraud and corruption Ensure that those involved in making decisions are provided with all relevant advice and implications Section 151 Officer advice - Section 9 of the Constitution Monitoring Officer advice - Section 9 of the Constitution Ensure risk management process into all levels of the organisation; Risk Management Guide Annual Report to Audit Committee Corporate and Departmental risk registers
+What The Council Does How it Demonstrates This Maintains an effective scrutiny function which is aimed at improvement and service delivery; Constitution Overview and Scrutiny Committee, Health Scrutiny Committee and Topic Groups Maintains effective arrangements for recording decisions; Forward Plan of Key Decisions Record of Key Decisions Minutes of Council, Cabinet, Cabinet Panel and Committee meetings Scheme of Delegation to Officers - Part 3 & 4 of Annex 3 to the Constitution Training of Officers Put in place arrangements to ensure that decisions are not affected by conflict of interest; Member and Officer Codes of Conduct Maintains an effective Audit Committee that is independent of Cabinet and scrutiny functions Audit Committee Terms of Reference - Paragraph 2.5 of Annex 3 to the Constitution The SIAS Audit Charter Ensures appropriate Member challenge to all aspects of the County Council's performance via reporting mechanisms that incorporate both; internal performance information, and external comparative data.
+The provision of regular performance information to individual service panels Regular reporting of overall County Council performance to the Resources & Performance Panel The incorporation of benchmarking information relating to similar authorities in all performance reports to Members.
+Ensure that an effective and accessible complaints procedure is in place; Complaints procedures Management of Unreasonable Complainant Behaviour Policy Whistleblowing Policy / Reporting fraud and corruption

-Ensure that whistle blowing arrangements are in place for all employees and those contracting with the authority; and Whistleblowing PolicyMechanisms for reporting fraud and corruption Maintain an effective process for reviewing the requirements of the law, the legality of transaction, decisions and the impact of new laws.
+Ensure that those involved in making decisions are provided with all relevant advice and implications Section 151 Officer advice - Section 9 of the Constitution Monitoring Officer advice - Section 9 of the Constitution Ensure risk management process into all levels of the organisation; Risk Management Guide Annual Report to Audit Committee Corporate and Departmental risk registers Ensure that whistle blowing arrangements are in place for all employees and those contracting with the authority; and Whistleblowing PolicyMechanisms for reporting fraud and corruption Maintains an effective process for reviewing the requirements of the law, the legality of transaction, decisions and the impact of new laws.
 Constitution Monitoring Officer's responsibilities - Section 9 of the Constitution